unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 Symbol of the Service Network's Outside Currency.

-###### SERVICE NETWORK ADMINISTRATORS {TODO: update old "Lane Editors" name in UI}
+###### SERVICE NETWORK ADMINS (Previously "Lane Editors".
+UI update in progress)

-Agents authorized to serve as Service Network Administrators can make changes to this Service Network Configuration.
+Agents authorized to serve as Service Network Admins can make changes to this Service Network Configuration.

 ##### SERVICE NETWORK CONFIG WINDOW